adam-lohnes/__instructions-generator__/README.md

 - Establishing consistent workflows
 - Tracking progress with journal entries
 - Quality control and delivery processes

+### Begin your project:

+1. Create a new empty project folder
+2. Copy the appropriate set of generated instructions from this project to your new project folder
+3. Add the instructions file to Agent chat
+4. Tell Cursor AI to follow the instructions
+5. Watch in wonder as the Agent builds your project systematically

 ### Cursor Rule Creator